 What is VITA

-Thank you for your interest in the St. Thomas University College of Law Volunteer Income Tax Assistance (VITA) program.
-Founded in 1984 by Professor Mark J. Wolff, making it the oldest pro bono program at STU College of Law.
-It is operated by IRS-certified law student volunteers have been providing this much needed services to qualifying low to moderate income taxpayers in South Florida, free of charge.
+We appreciate your interest in the St. Thomas University College of Law Volunteer Income Tax Assistance (VITA) program.
+Our VITA site was founded in 1984, by Professor Mark J. Wolff, making it the oldest pro bono program at STU College of Law.
+It is operated by IRS-certified law student volunteers who provide their services to qualifying low to moderate income taxpayers in South Florida, free of charge.

 Our mission is simple: to give back to the community while gaining valuable hands-on experience in tax related matters.
-VITA understands the diverse community in which we provide our services to, which mirrors our diverse student body.
-We are lucky enough to be able to provide tax assistance in a variety of languages including English, Spanish, Creole, and Russian to name a few.
+VITA understands the needs of the diverse community in which we provide our services, which mirrors our diverse student body.
+As a result, we are lucky enough to be able to provide tax assistance in a variety of languages including English, Spanish, Creole, and Russian to name a few.